 - Ideally changes should apply to everyone across an organisation, but there may be good reasons why more senior staff, who often need to work long hours, cannot shorten their working week on a regular basis.
 Other alternatives such as sabbaticals and annualised hours might need to be offered to them instead.
 Any such terms would need to be properly agreed and documented.
 Any difference in treatment between different parts of the workforce carries risk.

 If you want to discuss trialling a 4 day week or similar we can help.
-Please get in touch on firstname.lastname@example.org if you have any questions or need help implementing changes.
+Please get in touch on firstname.lastname@example.org if you have any questions or need help implementing changes with our HR counsel and advice.